Mojito (Thalía song): Background and release

-Commercial Performance
+Commercial performance

 The song entered the pop charts in the U.S., Puerto Rico, and the Dominican Republic.

 Live performances

-Thalía performed the song for the first time as part of a medley with her songs "Piel Morena", "Amor a la Mexicana", "No Me Acuerdo", "¿A Quién Le Importa?", "Arrasando" during Ellas y Su Musica, a special Latin Grammy event celebrating women that she hosted.
+Thalía performed the song for the first time as part of a medley with her songs "Piel Morena", "Amor a la Mexicana", "No Me Acuerdo", "¿A Quién Le Importa?", and "Arrasando" during Ellas y Su Musica, a special Latin Grammy event celebrating women that she hosted.

 Music video

 Thalía appeared on The Tonight Show Starring Jimmy Fallon on May 11, 2021, as a special musical guest to promote her album and the song, which included the premiere of the music video.
-The video chronicles a sun-soaked romance between Thalía and a beachside bartender, who — one can only assume — mixes a mean mojito.
-After an initial encounter on the beach, the couple meet again at a nightclub and dance to the rich drum skip and tender guitar plucks of the song as Thalía sings.
-The video became available on YouTube at midnight right after the show.
-The music video became trending topic on social networks and sparked the #Mojitochallenge on TikTok where followers have to do the same dance Thalía did on her video and upload it to the network so she could pick the best ones.
+The video chronicles a sun-soaked romance between Thalía and a beachside bartender.
+After an initial encounter on the beach, the couple meet again at a nightclub and dance as Thalía sings.
+The video became available on YouTube at midnight after the show.
+It became a trending topic on social networks and sparked the #Mojitochallenge on TikTok where followers did the same dance as Thalía and uploaded it to the network where she would choose her favorite clips.